-Unless otherwise indicated, financial information presented in this Offering Circular relating to the Group as of and for the years ended 31 December 2014, 2015 and 2016 is presented in U.S. dollars, has been prepared in accordance with IFRS and has been extracted without material adjustment from the Financial Statements.
+Unless otherwise indicated, financial information presented in this Offering Circular relating to the Group as at and for the years ended 31 December 2014, 2015 and 2016 and as at and for the six months ended 30 June 2016 and 30 June 2017 is presented in U.S. dollars, has been prepared in accordance with IFRS and has been extracted without material adjustment from the Financial Statements.